Presentation Structure & Storytelling

 Virtual Presentation Best Practices

-- Camera on, well-lit — position your camera at eye level with good lighting so judges can see your face clearly
+- Camera on, well-lit: position the camera at eye level with good lighting so judges can see facial expressions clearly

-- Look at the camera when speaking, not at your slides — this creates eye contact with the panel
+- Look at the camera when speaking, not at the slides.
+This creates eye contact with the panel

-- Keep your arms visible and open — avoid crossing arms over your chest, which conveys being closed off
+- Keep arms visible and open: crossing arms over the chest reads as closed off

-- Manage your voice — speak at a measured pace, vary your tone, project confidence
+- Manage vocal delivery: speak at a measured pace, vary tone, project confidence

 Confidence Signals

-- Own your decisions — “I chose this approach because” not “This approach was chosen”
+- Own decisions: “I chose this approach because” not “This approach was chosen”

 Confidence Killers to Avoid